Subject - Specific Formulas

 2. Using Preset Formulas (CAPS Schools)

-If you have used the Preset Curriculum and have not deleted or renamed any preset tasks in Steps 3 and 4 of the Learning Programme:
+If you are using the Preset Curriculum and have not deleted or renamed any preset tasks in Steps 3 and 4 of the Learning Programme:

 1. Click the Edit Formula link for the subject.

-2. Once the builder screen loads (Left hand side), click the Use Preset button at the bottom.
+2. Once the builder screen loads, click the Use Preset button at the bottom.

 3. The system will automatically populate the formula structure according to official weightings.